 3- Although virtual, it is not easy to calibrate an event bringing together so many speakers.
 What are its different joints?

 It is a surprise for all those who have the good idea to join this historic event.
-There will be many surprises, thanks to the participation of unexpected personalities.
-The musical performances will be punctuated by speeches by personalities who make Africa move.
+There will be many surprises, thanks to the participation of distinguished personalities.
+The musical performances will be punctuated by speeches made by personalities who bring in change in Africa.

 4- Africa has experienced devastating plagues in the past, including wars, terrorist attacks, health crises such as the Ebola virus disease.
 And we have often seen artists mobilizing to carry messages of hope and awareness.
 What will make the difference with what has been done in the past?

 It is obvious that Africans have gone through difficult situations.
 Whether it was a political, economic or social crisis, they were able to face it courageously.
 The corona virus crisis gives us a unique opportunity to rethink Africa.
 WAN SHOW wants to highlight Africans who bring change in Africa, such as opinion leaders, start-ups handlers the civil society, etc. Beyond raising public awareness on COVID19, we want to pave the way of a better framework to rethinking post-pandemic Africa.